+ I want to exhibit work priced higher than the indicated price cap, can I do that?

 Superfine! is a curated emerging contemporary art fair.
 We work hand in hand with you to ensure that your presentation is professional, critically viable, and strategic in order to bring sales and attention to your work.
 We encourage our exhibitors, specifically artist-level exhibitors, to display only their strongest work and to present along a unifying theme in order to hold attendees' attention.
 Our curatorial plans are an invaluable tool for planning out a successful exhibition, and we work hand in hand with you to critique and finalize your presentation so that when you come to the fair you'll be focused on meeting collectors and making sales.

-I see that Superfine! not only takes place during some major "Art Weeks" in big cities, but also different cities than I'm used to (Washington DC) and different times of year than I'm used to (Miami in February.)
++ I see that Superfine! not only takes place during some major "Art Weeks" in big cities, but also different cities than I'm used to (Washington DC).
 Is there enough of an art market to support this?

 In a very short answer: absolutely.
 While it's a popular thought that an individual gallery, artist, or collective can have reached their maximum saturation in a market through their own programming and marketing, we very respectfully disagree.
 When you participate in a fair like Superfine! you gain access not just to the reciprocal marketing afforded to you by the other 75-85 exhibitors, but also a well-funded and strategic marketing and PR machine designed solely to put would-be collectors in front of your work.
 Doing so involves a multi-faceted campaign geared not just toward engaging existing collectors but also encouraging new ones through innovate techniques both leading up to the fair and during it.